brave-intl/ofac-sanctioned-digital-currency-addresses/README.md

 [1]: https://home.treasury.gov/policy-issues/financial-sanctions/specially-designated-nationals-and-blocked-persons-list-sdn-human-readable-lists
 [2]: https://www.treasury.gov/ofac/downloads/sanctions/1.0/sdn_advanced.xml

-As of December 2023 the tool covers the following assets.
+As of November 24, 2025 the tool covers the following assets.
 There might be assets on the SDN list that aren't covered yet.
 These can be found by grepping for "Digital Currency Address" on the `sdn_advanced.xml` file.
 Feel free to submit an issue or pull-request adding assets.